Flank/mirror-goog-studio-main/perf-logger/src/main/java/com/android/tools/perflogger/README.md

 # Performance Tracking in Studio Tests

-BenchmarkLogger is a helper class in logging performance data while running Android Studio tests on our post-submit queue.
+Metric is a helper class in logging performance data while running Android Studio tests on our post-submit queue.
 The data is then auto-uploaded to a dashboard system for visualization and further regression analysis.